Guldariya-Kurbonova/Uber_project/README.md

     hour_of_day;
 ```

-**Finding:** The data shows that the number of requests increases significantly during specific hours of the day.
+**Findings:** The data shows that the number of requests increases significantly during specific hours of the day.
 Notably:
 Morning Peak: Between 7 AM and 9 AM, the number of requests rises steadily, peaking at 431 requests at 9 AM.
 Evening Peak: From 5 PM to 8 PM, there is another significant rise in requests, with the highest number of 510 requests occurring at 6 PM.
 **Interpretation:** These peaks correspond to common commuting hours, suggesting that Uber experiences the highest demand when people are traveling to and from work.
 This insight implies that these time periods are critical for ensuring an adequate supply of drivers to meet the high demand.